Niccolo-Ajroldi/plainLM/README.md

    ...
    ```
 2. **Submit the Sweep**:
-  Use `job_idx` to specify which configuration file to use.
-The `job_idx` should range from `0` to `n-1`, where `n` is the number of configurations in the YAML.
+  Use `job_idx` to specify which configuration file to use. `job_idx` should range from `0` to `n-1`, where `n` is the number of configurations in the YAML.
 This is done automatically by `condor.sub`.
 Python takes care of assigning the corresponding configuration to each job based on the `job_idx`.

 ### TODO: